 1.6 Reconfigurable baseband processor

-One of the biggest problems in achieving the digital baseband part for SDR applied to the future development of IMT-2000 and systems beyond IMT-2000 is that the processing performance demanded of each generation of mobile telecommunications increases rapidly.
+One of the biggest problems in achieving the digital baseband part for SDR applied to the future development of IMT systems is that the processing performance demanded of each generation of mobile telecommunications increases rapidly.
 For the systems beyond IMT-2000, transfer rate increases from 384 kbit/s to 100 Mbit/s and the introduction of new techniques such as MIMO will require more than 1000 times the processing power compared with former generations.

 On the other hand, the processing performance of processors executing baseband processing is increasing with a growth rate a little less than Moore’s law: namely 4 times per every 3 years.